jessicac3732/about-jessica/README.md

  ---

-I am a junior in highschool that spends long hours on schoolwork.
-I wake up early in the morning, so I can make it to school on time.
-I am always very tired because I sleep late at night.
+I am a junior in highschool that spends long hours on school work.
+I have club every Friday, and do community service from time to time.
+I will be taking the SAT's this year, therefore I will be applying for a SAT prep class.
+I live far from school, so making afterschool commitments are hard, but I still want to try.
+I hope to face all of this years challenges with an open-mind and sincerity.
 ### Schedule
 **Period 1** - _Gym_
 **Period 2** - _Software Enginnering_